gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ## 02-global-inst-tracker

-We are almost done with c++ part.
+We are almost done with C++ part.
 Let's don't forget about the `GlobalInstTracker`'s constructor in the `inst_tracker.cc`

 ```cpp
 GlobalInstTracker::GlobalInstTracker(const GlobalInstTrackerParams &p)